Creamy Espresso Fudge

 This espresso fudge is super creamy and perfect for coffee lovers.
 It has the best melt-in-the-mouth texture and makes a lovely edible gift.

-This fudge recipe must first be boiled on the stovetop or in the microwave to get the correct consistency.
+This fudge recipe must first be boiled on the stovetop or microwaved to get the correct consistency.
 Ideally, you will have a candy thermometer.
 However, if you don’t, I’ll also show you how to make it without one.

-After that, it’s beaten until thick before being poured into the pan and topped with coffee beans for extra flavor and crunch.
-This, and Baileys fudge are some of my favorite desserts!
+After that, it’s beaten until thick, then poured into the pan and topped with coffee beans for extra flavor and crunch.
+This, and Baileys fudge are two of my favourite homemade gifts to make!

 Method

-- Line an 8×8 square pan (20x20cm) with parchment paper or aluminum foil.
+- Line an 8×8 square pan (20x20cm) with parchment paper.
 Leave an overhang on the sides of the pan to easily lift the fudge out once set.

-- Add the sweetened condensed milk, brown sugar, salt, and butter.
-Cook over medium-low heat, stirring constantly until the sugar dissolves and the mixture boils.
-Keep it in a bubble while stirring, so it doesn’t burn until the mixture reaches the soft-ball stage at 240 °F / 115 °C.
+- Stir until the sugar dissolves, then bring to a boil.
+Keep it in a bubble while stirring, so it doesn’t burn until the mixture reaches the soft-ball stage, 115 °C / 240 °F.

 Testing without a sugar thermometer.
 Drop a small amount of the hot fudge mixture into a glass of ice-cold water.
 If it immediately forms a soft fudge ball, it’s ready.
 The fudge must be cooked to this stage, or it won’t set.

-- Cut into squares and store in a sealed container.
-Or, add them to little gift boxes.
-It makes perfect wedding favors!
+- Once set, cut into squares and store in a sealed container.

 Microwave version